symfony/symfony-docs/security/access_denied_handler.rst

         }
     }

-If you're using the :ref:`default services.yaml configuration <service-container-services-load-example>`, you're done!
+If you are using the :ref:`default services.yaml configuration <service-container-services-load-example>`, you are done!
 Symfony will automatically know about your new service.
 You can then configure it under your firewall:

 .. configuration-block::